Skip to Site Header Skip to Main Content Skip to Footer

 Melatonin and Cortisol

 The activity of the SCN sets off an incredible chain of physiological processes.
-For example, when it receives information from the visual system that darkness is approaching, it stimulates the pineal gland to release the sleep hormone melatonin.
+For example, when it receives information from the visual system that darkness is approaching, it stimulates the pineal gland to release the sleep hormone melatonin, helping you fall asleep.

 It also suppresses the production of cortisol, a stress hormone.
 The increase in melatonin, paired with the decrease in cortisol, prepares the body for sleep.
 As sunlight approaches, the opposite occurs.